LeetLLM

 Diagram Diagram

-Step 1: Repository Exploration.
 The agent explores the repository structure, identifying relevant directories, reading README files, and building a mental model of the codebase architecture.

-Step 2: File Localization.
 Using the issue description as a guide, the agent searches for relevant files.
 This might involve grep searches for error messages, following import chains, or using the project's test structure to find the right module.

-Step 3: Code Understanding.
 The agent reads and reasons about the relevant source code, understanding how the current implementation works and where the bug or missing feature is located.

-šŸŽÆ Production tip: The file localization step is where most agents win or lose.
+🎯 Production tip: The file localization step is where most agents win or lose.
 An agent that picks the right files on the first try can solve the issue in a few iterations.
 One that starts in the wrong part of the codebase burns through its token budget exploring dead ends.

-Step 4: Patch Generation.
 Based on its understanding, the agent generates a diff patch.
 The best agents iterate multiple times, refining their patches based on test feedback.

-Step 5: Verification.
 Before submitting, the agent runs the test suite to verify its patch.
 If tests fail, it loops back to refine the solution.

-SWE-agent[4] was one of the first purpose-built agents for this benchmark.
-It introduced the concept of a specialized Agent-Computer Interface (ACI) with custom shell commands designed for code navigation and editing.
-Devin[5] later demonstrated that giving an agent a full development environment (terminal, browser, editor) could push performance even higher.
+SWE-agent [6] was one of the first purpose-built agents for this benchmark.
+It introduced the concept of a specialized Agent-Computer Interface (ACI) with custom shell commands designed for code traversal and editing.
+Devin [7] later demonstrated that giving an agent a full development environment (terminal, browser, editor) could push performance even higher.

-The Agentless Alternative
+The Agentless alternative

-By hardcoding the workflow into discrete, deterministic phases, Agentless achieved a 32% solve rate on SWE-bench Lite at just $0.70 per task.
+By hardcoding the workflow into discrete, deterministic phases, Agentless achieved a 32% solve rate on SWE-bench Lite at approximately $0.70 per task.
 This raises an important question about the benchmark: does SWE-bench reward genuine autonomous engineering skill, or does it primarily reward the ability to make a small, targeted fix when the problem context is already narrowed down by external scaffolding?

-šŸ’” Key insight: The success of the Agentless approach suggests that for many SWE-bench tasks, the primary bottleneck is finding the right files, not the actual code generation.
+💡 Key insight: The success of the Agentless approach suggests that for many SWE-bench tasks, the primary bottleneck is finding the right files, not the actual code generation.
 Once localized, even simpler pipelines can often write the correct fix.

-This finding has profoundly influenced subsequent agent designs, demonstrating that much of the performance previously attributed to complex agentic reasoning was actually due to the underlying model's code generation capability when given the right context.
+This finding has profoundly influenced subsequent agent designs, demonstrating that much of the performance previously attributed to complex agentic reasoning was due to the underlying model's code generation capability when given the right context.

 By late 2025, the most successful SWE-bench agents share several design choices: